5 new books to read this week

-Literary heavy hitters Robert Harris and Stephen King are back with their latest novels…

-1. Act Of Oblivion by Robert Harris is published in hardback by Hutchinson Heinemann, priced £22 (ebook £10.99).
+1. Lessons by Ian McEwan is published in hardback by Jonathan Cape, priced £20 (ebook £9.99).
 Available now

-The year is 1660 and two English colonels are on the run in America, accused of high treason.
-On their trail is a man tasked with bringing to justice those responsible for the murder of Charles I. The stakes could not be higher for the fugitives – faced with a mandatory death sentence of the most grisly and painful kind.
-Billed as the greatest manhunt of the 17th century, Act Of Oblivion does not disappoint.
-Harris breathes life into historical events as they may have played out, through his beautifully crafted characters, who are not simply products of the turbulent times.
-He also achieves what historians often fail to do, by remembering the stoic women left behind to fend for themselves and take care of their families.
-A gripping thriller and a timely reminder of the dangers of a deeply divided and intolerant society.
+In the spring of 1986, Roland Baines’ wife vanishes and suspicion falls on the husband she left behind.
+Flashing back nearly three decades, 11-year-old Roland is sent from Libya to attend boarding school in England, where he starts taking piano lessons from a teacher whose interest in her prodigious student goes beyond the didactic.
+And so begins the dual narrative that traces the main character’s tumultuous life from childhood through to the present day.
+Bookended by the Cuban Missile Crisis and the coronavirus pandemic, McEwan grapples with familiar themes – lost youth, lost love, the mishaps and misunderstandings that shape our lives – but on a grander scale.
+At nearly 500 pages, it’s not a short book, and it feels a lot like an autobiography (some aspects of it are loosely based on McEwan’s life).
+Readers may find themselves rushing through some of the early chapters, but the beautiful prose and twisting plot, flitting between past and present, will soon have them engrossed.
+Magnificent and moving, Lessons is up there with McEwan’s greatest works.

 9/10

-3. Girl Friends by Holly Bourne is published in hardback by Hodder & Stoughton, priced £16.99 (ebook £7.99).
-Available September 8
+2. All The Broken Places by John Boyne is published in hardback by Doubleday, priced £20 (ebook £9.99).
+Available September 15

-Holly Bourne’s latest novel, Girl Friends, follows the life of 32-year-old Fern, a successful writer living in London with her boyfriend, when an old friend from her past, Jessica, re-enters her life.
-Each chapter flits between present day Fern and her teenage self, unravelling the reasons behind her current mistrust of Jessica and her intentions for reigniting the friendship.
-With each chapter, you learn more about what made their friendship bloom – while the unease of an unspoken ending to it lingers.
-Girl Friends is funny, painfully relatable and at times shocking, as Holly Bourne explores the growing pains of teenage girls and learning to let go of the past.
+Are the sins of the father truly to be laid upon the children?
+91-year-old Gretel Fernsby is living out her days in a comfortable apartment block in London, when she encounters Henry, a child in trouble living in the flat below.
+She finds herself at a crossroads.
+To intervene will risk uncovering her darkest and most traumatic secrets, an act which will have repercussions.
+But more importantly, it will force her to face her own demons, the cruelties and decisions inflicted on her as a child – which she has lived with ever since.
+This is a really engaging novel about a terrible time in history, about grief, and about whether or not anyone can be held accountable for the deeds of people they love.
+Gretel’s acts of kindness are interspersed with moments of rage and cruelty, demonstrating with Boyne’s gentle touch, that nothing – even the most extreme of acts – are as black and white as they seem.

-4. Hysterical: Exploding The Myth Of Gendered Emotions by Pragya Agarwal is published in hardback by Canongate, priced £16.99 (ebook £13.59).
-Available now
+3. The Bullet That Missed by Richard Osman is published in hardback by Viking, priced £20 (ebook £9.99).
+Available September 15

-Why are women seen as the emotional sex?
-It’s a question behavioural scientist Pragya Agarwal tackles in her enlightening book Hysterical.
-Drawing upon history, data and pop culture, she explores the nuances behind gendered emotions – how they came about, how our society’s deeply ingrained stereotypes reinforces them, and more importantly – how they harm us, not just women, but men too.
-At times the book can be a bit dry, when Agarwal cites a few too many case studies, but on the whole she makes her point clearly.
-Agarwal is at her best when relating the impact of gendered emotion in her personal life (something that comes up time and time again as the mother of twin girls), and making insightful pop culture references – including mention of the Pixar film Inside Out.
-Why indeed are anger and fear portrayed by male characters, and joy, sadness and disgust by females?
+If you’re late to the incredible hype surrounding Richard Osman’s blockbuster series The Thursday Murder Club, don’t make the mistake of thinking you can just pick things up with the third instalment.
+Any newbie reading The Bullet That Missed will be left completely in the dark, as Osman makes no attempt to introduce the characters – he just dives straight into the action.
+But for fans of the series, it will be a welcome continuation of the storyline.
+We’re back with Elizabeth, Joyce, Ron and Ibrahim – along with some of their old friends – as they once again find themselves embroiled in trouble.
+This time, the gang are trying to solve a decades-old murder case – and Elizabeth’s past comes back to haunt her.
+While The Bullet That Missed doesn’t really give readers anything new, Osman is onto a winning formula, and fans will be delighted by the familiar warmth of the characters and setting.

 7/10